 This San Francisco tradition began back in the Gold Rush days (think 49ers) and continues into today.
-Festivities begin to roll out a couple weeks before the parade (which, incidentally, is slated for February 23rd, 2013), and consist of Lunar New Year celebrations at the zoo, San Jose Museum of Art, and at various other hosting locations throughout the city.
+Festivities begin to roll out a couple weeks before the parade and consist of Lunar New Year celebrations at the zoo, San Jose Museum of Art, and at various other hosting locations throughout the city.
 Typical celebrations include dancing in costume, crafts, music, and traditional foods.

 Other fun activities include a Miss Chinatown USA Pageant where young women from all over the country compete for prizes and scholarships, a San Francisco Chinese New Year Treasure Hunt ,a flower market and some killer martial arts demonstrations.
 And then of course there’s the big parade itself.